-Best In-Ear Monitors: The Music for Your Ears
+Best In-Ear Monitors in 2023: The Music for Your Ears

 Have you ever been to a concert or a rock show and noticed how the musicians all wear some small earpieces?
 Those are called monitors, and they serve the same purpose as the speakers pointed towards the performers.
 They let the performers hear themselves while on the stage so they can adjust their sound levels on the fly.